We enjoy hosting volunteers here and sharing this way of life.

 Once you are familiar with our place and walking in the area, it is possible for you to walk to the nearest local train station (Alpedrinha) if you would like to head out for the day to explore or are heading home.
 We will be able to help with arrangements for leaving if you have need of that.

-We have a policy of asking volunteers to stay a minimum of 4 weeks – and a maximum of 4 months.
+We have a policy of asking volunteers to stay a minimum of 4 weeks (on your first visit to us) – and a maximum of 4 months.
 The longer you stay the more you’ll learn about the rhythms and day-to-day life at Mount of Oaks and the more responsibilities you will be given.

-If you would like to come for shorter period of time you are welcome to come as a guest.
+If you would like to come for shorter period of time you are welcome to come as a guest or pilgrim.
 You’d be more than welcome to help out where possible like collecting herbs or helping with the kitchen team, but we will not consider you a volunteer or expect 6 hours a day of work.

 Other bits and bobs…